Tammy W. Holt

 Tammy Holt is a Senior Vice President with State Employees’ Credit Union where she has worked since 1985.
 She received a B.S. in Business Administration from Barton College and currently holds licenses for investments and insurance and her ATFA certificate in trust.
 Tammy and her husband, David, are natives of Princeton where they currently reside and have one son, Noah.
 She has served as the treasurer of the Princeton Veteran’s Day Committee, treasurer and member of the Johnston County Arts Council and is a past president and former member of the Board of Directors of the Johnston County Education Foundation.

 Karen Lippitt’s career started as a Registered Nurse with nine years of experience in CardioThoracic and Trauma ICU.
 Mrs. Lippitt then worked in Orthopedic Medical Equipment sales, Home IV Therapy, as a Multiple Sclerosis patient and family mentor, and in her husband’s medical practice.
 She has also earned her Legal Nurse Consultant certificate and her real estate broker’s license.
 Her volunteer activities include assisting in her children’s secondary school, 10 years as Johnston County Girl Scout Cookie manager, member of Johnston County Mental Health Association, Johnston Medical Hospital Foundation Board and volunteer with First Presbyterian Preschool.
-She and her husband have 3 children and have resided in Smithfield for 27 years.
+She and her husband have 3 children and have resided in Smithfield since 1990.

 Jim Jenkins is retired President and Chief Executive Officer of Brogden Mills of Smithfield.
 He is a current member of the Johnston Health Board of Commissioners.
 Mr. Jenkins has chaired the Johnston Health Foundation and the committee to build the SECU Hospice House.
 He is also a member of both the Greater Smithfield-Selma Chamber and the Clayton Chamber of Commerce.
 Mr. Jenkins served on the Johnston County Planning Board for 12 years and was Chairman for 10 years.
 He was the President of the Clayton Rotary Club and was a board member of the Johnston County Partnership for Children.